dictu-lang/Dictu/docs/docs/classes.md

 Attempting to access an attribute of an object that does not exist will throw a runtime error, and instead before accessing an attribute that may not be there, you should check if the object has the given attribute.
 This is done via `hasAttribute`.

-Note: Will only check properties with public visibility.
+Note: Will only check attributes with public visibility.

 ```cs
 class Test {